Market trend: Market terminology

 The terms "bull market" and "bear market" describe upward and downward market trends, respectively, and can be used to describe either the market as a whole or specific sectors and securities.
-The terms come from London's Exchange Alley in the early 18th century, where traders who engaged in naked short selling were called "bear-skin jobbers" because they sold a bear's skin (the shares) before catching the bear.
+The terms come from London's Exchange Alley in the early 18th century, where traders who engaged in naked short selling were called "bear-skin jobbers" because they sold a bear's skin (the shares) before catching the bear (the closing trade).
 This was simplified to "bears," while traders who bought shares on credit were called "bulls."
 The latter term might have originated by analogy to bear-baiting and bull-baiting, two animal fighting sports of the time.
 Thomas Mortimer recorded both terms in his 1761 book Every Man His Own Broker.
 He remarked that bulls who bought in excess of present demand might be seen wandering among brokers' offices moaning for a buyer, while bears rushed about devouring any shares they could find to close their short positions.
 An unrelated folk etymology supposes that the terms refer to a bear clawing downward to attack and a bull bucking upward with its horns.